 When providers of debt finance, such as banks, review a business plan financial projections, they are interested in a business’s ability to service and repay any loans made to it.
 One of the indicators they look for is whether the business will generate sufficient operating income to meet its interest payments on any loans provided.
-In order to do this they calculate the times interest earned ratio, sometimes referred to as the interest coverage ratio or simply interest cover.
+In order to do this they calculate the times interest earned ratio.
+The ratio is sometimes referred to as the interest coverage ratio, tie ratio or simply the interest cover.

-The times interest earned formula can be stated as follows:
+The times interest earned formula for the financial projections template is as follows:

-The operating income is what is left of the income after the business has paid all its operating expenses, this at the very least should be sufficient to pay the interest due on the borrowings of the business.
-Depreciation is added back in the calculation of operating income as it does not represent a cash related expense and so does not restrict a business’s ability to pay its interest charges.
+The operating income is that left of the income after the business pays all its operating expenses.
+The operating income should at the very least be sufficient to pay the interest due on borrowings.
+Depreciation is added back as it does not represent a cash related expense and therefore does not restrict a business’s ability to pay interest charges.

 How to Calculate Times Interest Earned Ratio

-The numbers used to calculate the times interest earned ratio can all be found in the income statement of the business as shown in the example below.
+The numbers used to calculate the times interest earned ratio are all found in the income statement as illustrated below.

 |Cost of sales||135,000|